On this page

 If you want to sell your company, then you can either sell your shares or divest the business from the BV by selling off its equipment, inventory, etc. As a DGA, you'll have to pay income tax on the proceeds of the sale of your shares.
 If you divest your business, then you'll have to pay corporation tax on the profit.

 If a shareholder in the divesting BV is itself a BV, then this holding company theoretically pays no tax on the proceeds if it owns 5% or more of the shares.

 A holding company is a private limited company (BV) that owns shares in another BV.
 You can structure BVs in this way to protect equity, e.g. profits or your pension provisions, from your business risk.
 You can set up an 'annuity private limited company' (stamrecht-bv) to hold severance pay.

 The single-tier board

 The regulatory role within a BV is often filled by a 'supervisory board' (Raad van Commissarissen).
-As of 01 January 2013, you can also opt for a single-tier board.
+You can also opt for a single-tier board.